robiot/xclicker/README.md

  * Click on a specified location only;

 ### How much cps?
-The highest I have got with it was **800**, but that was still with 1 millisecond interval.
+The highest I have got with it was around **750cps**, but that was still with 1 millisecond interval.\

-Friendly reminder: With 0 millisecond interval your xorg might freeze.
+With 0 millisecond interval, the focused application may freeze.

 ## Building